SB-1967

 Enforcement Authority

 Oklahoma Insurance Commissioner.
 Enforcement is agency-initiated.
-The Commissioner has authority to impose penalties on health benefit plans and clinical peer reviewers for violations.
-The Commissioner may also promulgate rules and regulations pursuant to the act.
+The Commissioner has authority to impose penalties for violations and may promulgate rules and regulations pursuant to the act.
+The act is open to inspection for audit or compliance review by the Commissioner.
 No private right of action is created.

 Penalties

-Penalties include suspension or revocation of a license, refusal to issue a new license for up to one year, and fines of up to $10,000 per willful violation.
+Violations are subject to: (1) suspension or revocation of a license; (2) refusal to issue a new license for up to one year; or (3) a fine of up to $10,000 per willful violation.
 Aggregate penalties may not exceed $500,000 per calendar year for a health benefit plan or $100,000 per calendar year for a clinical peer reviewer.
 Penalties are in addition to any other remedies or penalties under applicable state or federal law.

 Who Is Covered